About us

 Within Saxion, the working group Th!nk with Pride Saxion had already been established, and Alex and Eric decided to increase the support for the name by using the same name with the extension UT, thus naming our working group Th!nk with Pride UT.
 By working together, we can join forces and increase our visibility in the region.
 This cooperation resulted in the Diversity Day 2020 on 6 October.
 On this day, the rector of the University of Twente and the chairs of the boards of Saxion University of Applied Sciences and ROC van Twente came together in the Vrijhof to sign a declaration.
 During this week, the well known letters ‘University of Twente’ at the entrance were also in rainbow style, with the letters UN replaced by a D, creating ‘Diversity of Twente’.

 Since then, new members have signed up and together with UT diversity officer Sterre Mkatini, we have formed a working group with enough power and enthusiasm to increase the visibility of the LGBTQI+ community and to set up an information platform.
-Thanks to the Incentive Fund, we can also organise a large number of interesting activities for the 2021/2022.
+Th!nk with Pride is now structurally funded as part of the DE&I budget.

 • Tom Boogerd (he/him)

 Tessa Dekkers has worked at the UT since 2019 as a psychology teacher, postdoc researcher and now assistant professor at the BMS faculty.
-Their research focuses on the development of digital solutions to improve mental health and lifestyle through generative participatory design, specifically for people who experience health inequalities and to whom current eHealth technology may not be readily accessible.
+Their research focuses on the development of digital solutions to improve mental and physical health through co-design, specifically for people who experience health inequalities.
+Their current project (PROUT) focusses on examining and improving mental health of LGBTQI+ youth.
 As a pansexual non-binary person (she/they), she chaired the Sexual Orientation, Gender Identity and Gender Expression group of SEG Inclusion since 2021 and joined Th!nk with Pride as a natural follow-up.
 They are excited to contribute to a safe, fun, and inclusive campus for staff and students alike.

 • Do you want to join?